 Sprinkle both sides of the spareribs liberally with onion powder, garlic powder, salt, and pepper.
 Place seasoned ribs, bone side down, on the rack in the baking pan.

 Prepare the sauce by combining lemon juice, bottled barbecue sauce, ketchup, balsamic vinegar, and hot sauce (if using) in a small bowl.
 Stir vigorously until combined.
 This will make about 3 cups of barbecue sauce.

-Pour half of the sauce into a separate container and set aside.
+Pour half of the sauce into a separate container and set aside for serving.
 Drizzle remaining sauce over the top of the ribs, covering all exposed areas.

 Cover pan tightly with heavy-duty foil.
 Bake about 90 minutes to 2 hours, or until tender.

 - After cooking the spareribs in the oven, you can also char them on the grill or under the broiler before serving, if you wish.
-This adds a nice little crust, which pairs very well with the tender cooked ribs.
+This adds a nice little crust, which serves a pleasing contrast to the tender cooked ribs.